Hamburg G20 Summit protests facial analysis database legality

 The images were stored for an indefinite time period on hard drives at the Hamburg police department, and could be compared with images of known criminals and suspects using Videmo 360 facial recognition software.

-In July 2018, Hamburg's DPA told the police that there was 'insufficient legal justification for the biometric analysis of faces that could justify such intensive encroachments on fundamental rights of the large part of bystanders and other completely uninvolved persons.'
+➕ July 2018.
+Hamburg's Commissioner for Data Protection and Freedom of Information (DPA) told the police that there was 'insufficient legal justification for the biometric analysis of faces that could justify such intensive encroachments on fundamental rights of the large part of bystanders and other completely uninvolved persons.'

 Report for the Greens/EFA in the European Parliament (2021).
 Biometric and Mass Surveillance in EU Member States